MASTER OF ARTS (ACADEMIC)

 A 2-3 page statement of purpose, responding to the following prompt: In what way do you see an academic theological degree to be a part of your vocation or call?
 You might choose to discuss your academic preparation for this degree and the courses, mentors, or particular readings that have been most influential.

 An interview with the Program Director may be required based on an evaluation of your completed admission file.
 The final admission decision will be made by the Admissions Committee on a rolling basis.

-The academic MA requires 72 quarter hours to complete.
+The academic MA requires 56 quarter hours to complete.
 Applicants must possess an undergraduate degree from an accredited college or university.
 The course requirements include a series of core courses that will offer both breadth and depth in the chosen concentration.
-In addition to these courses, students have the opportunity to select elective courses from other programs, including the MAPM program.
-To complete the academic MA, students complete an 8-hour research seminar that culminates in a Masters Thesis approved by the program director and the concentration coordinator.
+Students will focus their elective course work on their area of concentration.
+Currently, the MA in Biblical Studies is the only concentration offered by ETS.
+To complete the academic MA, students complete an 4-hour research seminar that culminates in a Masters Thesis approved by the program director and the concentration coordinator.